Tag Archive for: job growth

 Holland & Knight operations and finance partner Douglas Wright also described likely policy changes in a Trump administration as an opportunity for more legal work in certain areas—the president-elect has, for instance, promised to focus on infrastructure projects and has expressed an interest in overhauling the U.S. tax code.

 “I think it’s likely that the tax code is overhauled,” said Wright.
-“And that really hasn’t happened since 1986, so I think those changes
+“And that really hasn’t happened since 1986, so I think those changes … will require businesses and individuals to reevaluate their structure and business planning.”

 Firm Expansion